-4. (11) See the result of chastening more than the process of chastening.
+4. (11) Look to the result of chastening more than the process of chastening.

 Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it.

 b.
 The peaceable fruit of righteousness: This fruit must be evident in the life of the Christian.
-The reason why many experience a “one-crisis-after-another” life is because they are either blind to God’s chastening or they resist it.
+The reason why many experience one crisis after another in life is because they are either blind to God’s chastening or they resist it.
 They are not trained by it and therefore the peaceable fruit of righteousness is not evident.

 i.
 Trained in the ancient Greek language is a word from the world of athletics.
 The training of an athlete is marked by some agony and so is our training as God’s “spiritual athletes.”

 ii.
 God has a purpose for training you.
 Think of David after a lion attacked when he was just a boy tending the sheep.
-He could easily despair and ask, “Why did God allow such a terrible think to happen to me?
+He could easily despair and ask, “Why did God allow such a terrible thing to happen to me?
 I barely escaped!”
-But if David could see ahead, he could see God had a giant named Goliath he was destined to face, and the battle with the lion prepared him ahead of time.
+If David could see ahead, he could see God had a giant named Goliath he was destined to face and the battle with the lion prepared him ahead of time.
 God always has a purpose.
 We can trust Him.

 c.
-Afterward it yields the peaceable fruit of righteousness: A “heavenly spanking” smarts, but we must look beyond the process to the result.
+Afterward it yields the peaceable fruit of righteousness: God’s correction – a spanking from heaven – smarts, but we must look beyond the process to the result.
 The result does not come immediately, but afterward.

 i.
 “Many believers are deeply grieved, because they do not at once feel that they have been profited by their afflictions.
 Well, you do not expect to see apples or plums on a tree which you have planted but a week.
 Only little children put their seeds into their flower-garden, and then expect to see them grow into plants in an hour.”
 (Spurgeon)